 Attempts to further engage the broader community on the draft plan did not result in any submissions being received by the City.
 As such, it is considered appropriate that Council adopts the draft Community Safety and Crime Prevention Plan 2014-2018 to enable its integration into future business planning process and effective implementation.

-That Council ADOPTS the draft Community Safety and Crime Prevention Plan 2014-2018, as shown in Attachment 1 of this Report.
+MOVED Cr Hollywood, SECONDED Cr Norman that Council that Council ADOPTS the Draft Community Safety And Crime Prevention Plan 2014-2018, as shown in Attachment 1 to Report CJ220-11/14.